Use people first language

 UDL includes numerous strategies that help instructors to design learning experiences that appeal to each network:

-- Present information and content in different ways though multiple means of representation.
+- Present information and content in different ways through multiple means of representation.

 - Provide the same information through different modalities (vision, hearing, touch).